Two Flowered Knawel

 Impressive used as a border, groundcover, or rockery plant; a fine textured moss like appearance contrasts well with broad leafed plants; will tend to cling to rocks and crevices; an outstanding texture plant in the garden or containers

-Two Flowered Knawel's attractive tiny grassy leaves remain green in colour throughout the year.
+Two Flowered Knawel is primarily valued in the garden for its broadly spreading habit of growth.
 It features tiny green flowers with chartreuse calyces at the ends of the stems in late spring.
-The fruit is not ornamentally significant.
+Its attractive tiny grassy leaves remain green in colour throughout the year.

 Two Flowered Knawel is a dense herbaceous evergreen perennial with a ground-hugging habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.